Brat (BRAT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brat Historical Price

-According to the latest data gathered on Brat live price page, the current price of Brat is 0.00310174USD.
-The circulating supply of Brat(BRAT) is 1.00B BRAT , giving it a market capitalization of $3.10M.
+According to the latest data gathered on Brat live price page, the current price of Brat is 0.00344338USD.
+The circulating supply of Brat(BRAT) is 1.00B BRAT , giving it a market capitalization of $3.46M.

 The Brat Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRAT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.